26 fun things to do while stuck indoors

 25. Plan a future trip — fun things to do in the house

-While seeing the world may be on hold — for now, the Coronavirus lockdown, and hopefully the virus, won’t last forever.
+While the world may be on hold — for now, being stuck at home won’t last forever.

 26. Sort out your paperwork